- Wiñay Huayna

-The trek in the morning is rather physically intense, more so for those who are not accostumed to hikes in this altitude, yet it is alsoone of the most spectacular.
-The first part of the trail we will walk approximately 1 hour and a half through the cover of a densely vegetated Andean forest until arriving to the campsite of Three Stones, where we will take a short rest.
+However, The trek in the morning is rather physically intense, more so for those who are not accostumed to hikes in this altitude, yet it is alsoone of the most spectacular.
+So, The first part of the trail we will walk approximately 1 hour and a half through the cover of a densely vegetated Andean forest until arriving to the campsite of Three Stones, where we will take a short rest.

-Continuing on our ascent, the habitat will begin to change as we enter the inter-andean forest full of Unca trees, unique to this area.
+Subsequently, Continuing on our ascent, the habitat will begin to change as we enter the inter-andean forest full of Unca trees, unique to this area.
 Two hours later we will arrive to another campsite, Llulluchapampa, where we will take an extended rest with snacks and hot drinks.
 From here begins the final ascent to the pass of Warmihuañusca at 4,215 meters (13,829 ft), the highest point of the trek, a great opportunity for fantastic panoramic views of the surrounding valleys below, before descending a few hours to our next campsite in Pacaymayu for the night.

 DAY 3: PACAYMAYU TO WIÑAYHUAYNA (10 KM)

 We will begin ascending about 45 minutes to the arhcaelogical site of Runkurakay, located mid-mountain, that was in ancient times a tambo, or resting place.
-Another 45 minute ascent will take us to the second highest pass of the Inca trail, Runkurakay (3950 m, 12,959 ft), after which we will descend to the beautiful archaeological site of Sayacmarca, constructed in a strategic location.
+After that, another 45 minute ascent will take us to the second highest pass of the Inca trail, Runkurakay (3950 m, 12,959 ft), after which we will descend to the beautiful archaeological site of Sayacmarca, constructed in a strategic location.
 After a thorough visit we will continue down the beautifully paved road to our lunch site at Chaquicocha.

 From here onward to Phuyupatamarca we will enter the high Andean cloud forest, a marvelous display of Nature’s beauty.
 Here the trail continues a narrow ridge until arriving to the pass of Phuyupatamarka, a natural viewing area where it is possible to see the Sacred Valley and numerous mountain peaks, as well as our final destination of Machu Picchu.
-From here we will descend to our last campsite, passing a very important archaeological site and temple designated for offerings to the sacred mountain spirits of the area, as well as a large terraced area for agriculture.
+Subsequently, From here we will descend to our last campsite, passing a very important archaeological site and temple designated for offerings to the sacred mountain spirits of the area, as well as a large terraced area for agriculture.
 Slightly beyond is our campsite for the night, Wiñayhuayna.

 DAY 4: WIÑAYHUAYNA TO MACHU PICCHU (5 KM)

-Afterwards, a 45 minute descent will take us into the higher area of Machu Picchu, a natural lookout point for the “famous” classic picture and an opportunity for a group picture.
-Here we will enter as a group to the main entrance for registration before returning to the site for the main tour to learn more about this magical place of beauty and culture left by our ancestors.
-The tour will last approximately between 2 or 3 hours, then you will have time to explore and climb to the Huayna Picchu moutain (at an extra cost and have to be booked in advance).
+Afterwards, a 45 minute descent will take us into the higher area of Machu Picchu citadel, a natural lookout point for the “famous” classic picture and an opportunity for a group picture.
+After that, Here we will enter as a group to the main entrance for registration before returning to the site for the main tour to learn more about this magical place of beauty and culture left by our ancestors.
+So, The tour will last approximately between 2 or 3 hours, then you will have time to explore and climb to the Huayna Picchu moutain (at an extra cost and have to be booked in advance).
 In the afternoon we will descend by bus to the town of Aguas

-You will meet your guide in Aguas Calientes for lunch and to be given your train tickets back to Cusco.
+In addition, You will meet your guide in Aguas Calientes for lunch and to be given your train tickets back to Cusco.
 Included in our service is the tourist bus from Machu Picchu down to Aguas Calientes, return on the train from Aguas Calientes to Ollantaytambo where you will be collected and taken by bus back to Cusco.

 - Professional English Speaking Tour Guide.